Last Updated on

 Lastly, GnRH agonists are used in cycling women to favour donor-recipient synchronization at the moment of donation.
 But the use of GnRH agonists could negatively impact your pregnancy rates.
 Therefore, you might want to check with your fertility specialist whether you are prescribed with GnRH agonists.

 Donor Egg IVF Success Rates by Clinic

-*The following IVF success rate reports are base on the latest CDC data published in 2019 with 20 or more transfers.
+*The following IVF success rate reports are base on the latest CDC data published in May 2020 (Final 2018 Data) with 20 or more transfers.